lindsaycarr/OWI_website/README.md

 	#constantly rebuild the static version of the page
 	FREEZE = False

+	GOOGLE_ANALYTICS_CODE = '' #this only needs to be set on production

 	```

 Now you can run the application within the virtualenv by executing: